tenkeyless/keras_site/content/korean/docs/examples/vision/cait/_index.md

 Given all these blocks, we are now ready to collate them into the final CaiT model.

-## Putting the pieces together: The CaiT model
+## Putting the pieces together: The CaiT model {#putting-the-pieces-together-the-cait-model}

 ```python
 class CaiT(keras.Model):